rdwrome/261sp23/README.md

   - The documentation (again, always in Markdown) must have the following:
     - what you did
     - how you did it
-    - the problems you faced
+    - the problems you faced (ABD: always be documenting your troubleshooting!)
     - how you overcame them
     - *what code you used from others/elsewhere*
       - where to find that code